met4citizen/CliqueVM/README.md

 ## Models

-By clicking `Model`, the user can specify his own model, deploy the model, and export/import models as a JSON strings.
+By clicking `Model`, the user can specify his own model, deploy the model, and export/import models as JSON strings.

 A model is a set of JavaScript functions: